learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 on the top, and the console window on the bottom.
 Code is pre-written in the code window so you just need to click the "Run" button to see what it does.

-However, if you want to experiment with any of the code (which we strongly recommend), you'll need to open [replit][] in the browser and copy/paste the code there.
+Note, however, that if you want to experiment with any of the code (which we strongly recommend), you'll need to open [replit][] in the browser and copy/paste the code there.

 ## Learn to Use the `if` Statement